What is Malware?

 The reason for Malware is for the creators to damage your computer, steal information, gain control or to gain money from you illegally and without good conduct.

 Although Malware doesn’t generally damage hardware (but in some rare cases can).
 The main control Malware can have is to steal important information and files, encrypt data or delete data, alter or take over computer functions and spy on your activity without you knowing and without your permission.

 What are the signs of a Malware Infection

-Some of the things that happen when you have caught a Malware are the following:
+Even thou there are different grades of malware and all act differently some of the things that happen when you have caught a Malware are the following:

 - Slowing down of your computer, your computer will generally slow down and internet browsing will take longer than usual.

 - You will get lots of annoying pop up ads showing on your computer as well as your browser.